Signposting

 There are legitimate boundaries to the supervisor role - you should know who to refer students on to.

-- Don’t feel you have to deal with any issue or problem alone; use the support services for advice if you are unsure of where to refer a student to and remember the Confidential Care external professional support provided to staff at the University.
+Don’t feel you have to deal with any issue or problem alone; use the support services for advice if you are unsure of where to refer a student to and use the University's employee assistance programme for 24/7 support.

 Outcomes

-By being able to signpost your supervisees to the right professional support or sources of information, you will be helping them to achieve the following outcomes:
+By being able to signpost your supervisees to the right professional support or sources of information, you will be helping them to achieve:

 - Whether self-help resources or professional services, getting the appropriate support early improves the chances of students staying at the University and doing well in their studies, promoting both retention and academic success.

-- You can offer reassurance about help available and explain what to expect from the various University student support services.
+- You can offer reassurance about help available and explain what to expect from support services.
 This should encourage your students to seek the right help to maintain their studies or get them back on track if they are struggling.

 - Your supervisees will not know the University as well as you do, especially first year students.
-By directing them to support for all aspects of their life at university, you can help them make the most of their time at York and achieve their full potential, both academically and personally.
+By directing them to support, you can help them make the most of their time at York and achieve their full potential, both academically and personally.

 - Being aware of support available means you will be more confident in referring any issues, problems or requests for information to the right people and services – students then benefit from the professional support or advice on offer much quicker.